Hate crimE in ireland:

 June 2018: INAR makes its submission to the European Commission against Racism and Intolerance (ECRI) Civil society Roundtable, calling inter alia – for the adoption of Hate Crime Legislation, measures to tackle racial discrimination within An Garda Síocháná and the banning of racial profiling.

-2018: The Irish Council for Civil Liberties publishes ‘A Human Rights Based Approach to Policing in Ireland’ which contains substantial recommendations on Garda reform, with a specific focus on hate crime and hate crime data recording.
+July 2018: The Irish Council for Civil Liberties publishes ‘A Human Rights Based Approach to Policing in Ireland’ which contains substantial recommendations on Garda reform, with a specific focus on hate crime and hate crime data recording.
+The report revealed that Ireland has the highest rates of hate crime against people of African background and transgender people in the European Union.

 2018: The Commission on The Future of Policing in Ireland publishes ‘The Future of Policing in Ireland’ which has clear recommendations on hate crime.